When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 #3: Hire a Good Real Estate Agent

-Instead, you should hire a real estate agent with a solid reputation in the area.
+Instead, hire a real estate agent with a solid reputation in the area.

 An excellent real estate agent will help you sell your house for the highest market price and simplify the selling process.